Regularization of linear regression model#

 Here, we only focus on numerical features.
 For categorical features, it is generally common to omit scaling when features are encoded with a OneHotEncoder since the feature values are already on a similar scale.

-However, this choice can be questioned since scaling interacts with regularization as well.
-For instance, scaling categorical features that are imbalanced (e.g. more occurrences of a specific category) would even out the impact of regularization to each category.
+However, this choice may depend on the scaling method and the user case.
+For instance, standard scaling categorical features that are imbalanced (e.g. more occurrences of a specific category) would even out the impact of regularization to each category.
 However, scaling such features in the presence of rare categories could be problematic (i.e. division by a very small standard deviation) and it can therefore introduce numerical issues.

 As mentioned, the regularization parameter needs to be tuned on each dataset.
-The default parameter will not lead to the optimal model.
+The default parameter does not lead to the optimal model.
 Therefore, we need to tune the alpha parameter.

 Model hyperparameter tuning should be done with care.
 Indeed, we want to find an optimal parameter that maximizes some metrics.
 Thus, it requires both a training set and testing set.